 From the start, her preferred medium was large-format pencil drawing.
 She began by creating monochromatic compositions representing configurations of clouds, sometimes permeated by light, in series entitled CLOUDY LANDSCAPE, TURBULENT TIMES, HABITAT, SPACES and LIMITS.
 These black and white graphite paintings, many as large as 20 feet, were described by critics as “symphonies of blackness, gray and light” and a significant step in “liberating” the drawing idiom.
 At an exhibition at the Jerusalem Center for the Arts, her installation was praised as much more than a collection of static pieces, but instead “a thing of theatrical character, an interaction between the stage and the audience.”

-“NO” has been one of the longest running series by Ms. VanMatre.
-She stunned the public with themes of nuclear proliferation beginning in 1982 using graphite on 10 foot three-dimensional paper; later, industrial pollution and dangerous technology were the focus.
-The horror of Chernobyl was the subject of “NO” in a group of 1993-96 gray and black works on torn and cut paper.
-In 1997, the series entered a new phase with the addition of color, suggesting fire, and serving in retrospect as an ominous prediction of her 2001-02 versions which said “NO” to terror and intolerance through three-dimensional vertical diptychs.
+NO has been one of the longest running cycles by VanMatre.
+Beginning in 1982 she concentrated on themes of nuclear proliferation; later, industrial pollution and dangerous technology were the concept.
+The horror of Chernobyl was the subject of NO in a group of 1986-96 gray drawings on torn and cut paper.
+In 1997, HOPE IN BLUE entered a new phase with the addition of color, the focus of the work’s tension.
+This cycle in retrospect served as an ominous prediction of her 2001-02 WTC (World Trade Center) that said “NO” to terror and intolerance through three dimensional vertical diptychs.